andrewcbancroft/datadaylife-blog/_posts/2017-12-26-what-is-a-dimensional-model.md

 A dimensional model is a **representation of data** that...
 * **Portrays its measurements** in a way that highlights the **characteristics**, **qualities**, **features**, and **facets** of the event that generated the measurements (the who, what, when, where, how, of the data collection situation)
-* Therefore, a dimensional model is **ideal for understanding the patterns and information that the data contains** in a natural way.
+* Therefore, a dimensional model is **ideal for understanding the patterns and information that the data contains** in a way that is widely approachable by analysts of all kinds